Milk Nutrition Facts and Information for Goat Milk

 ...meaning, of course, "Does it promote good health?"

-The short answer is -- yes.
+The answer is an indisputable, "YES!".

 But, I don't just want you to take my word for it.
 I want you to know for yourself the facts behind the answer.